tawi1/DotsTrafficCity/docs/source/pedestrianTestScenes.rst

 `Youtube tutorial. <https://youtu.be/uadbaQ4QV2A>`_

 #.
 Create :ref:`pedestrian nodes <pedestrianNodeCreator>` & connect them.
 #.
-Create parent `GameObject` and add :ref:`Pedestrian Local Spawner <pedestrianLocalSpawner>` component.
+Create a parent `GameObject` and add the :ref:`Pedestrian Local Spawner <pedestrianLocalSpawner>` component.
 #.
-In the created component, press :ref:`Show scene buttons <pedestrianLocalSpawnerCommonSettings>`.
+In the created component, press the :ref:`Show scene buttons <pedestrianLocalSpawnerCommonSettings>`.
 #.
-Select the :ref:`pedestrian nodes <pedestrianNode>` on the scene where you want the pedestrians to spawn.
+Select the :ref:`pedestrian nodes <pedestrianNode>` in the scene where you want the pedestrians to spawn.

 	.. image:: /images/testscenes/pedestrian/PedestrianDebugLocalSpawnerExample.png
 	`Selection example.`

 #.
 Adjust the :ref:`Spawn count <pedestrianLocalSpawnerCommonSettings>`.
 #.
 Start the scene.
 #.
-Click `Spawn` button in the component.
+Click on the `Spawn` button in the component.
 #.
-Learn more about :ref:`Pedestrian Local Spawner <pedestrianLocalSpawner>` settings.
+Learn more about the :ref:`Pedestrian Local Spawner <pedestrianLocalSpawner>` settings.

 .. _pedestrianLocalSpawner: